 Many will be flocking to the UK capital this week — all in the name of fashion.
 London Fashion Week is making a return on Friday, with fashionistas from all around the world gathering in celebration of fashion, community, diversity and creativity.

-In light of this, I wanted to take a look at the evolution of the fashion industry and how technology is transforming the sector at a pace faster than ever before.
+In light of this, I wanted to write an updated blog (read my other piece on fashtech in 2018 here) on at the evolution of the fashion industry and how technology is transforming the sector at a pace faster than ever before.

 Connected jewellery and apparel

 Wearable tech has been on the market for some time now, from the earliest days of the Fitbit to the latest iterations of the Apple Watch and Google Glass.
 Today, fashion leaders are merging form and function to make wearables more stylish and, well, wearable.

 We’ve seen Rebecca Minkoff collaborate with Case Mate on its leather Lightning Cable Bracelet, which converts into a USB connector to charge and sync an iPhone on the go, making it “just the thing for tech-savvy girls,” according to the website.
 The golden clasp hides the connectors so you can wear it along with your everyday jewellery.

 Beyond jewellery, the latest fashion tech innovations embed app-connected hardware right into our clothing too.
 Levi’s and Google teamed up on a line of smart denim jackets that can recognise gestures and perform various acts such as playing the next song in a playlist or declining an incoming call.
 Users can customise their gesture controls in an app.

 The jackets rely on a material Google developed called Jacquard Threads, the “first full-scale digital platform created for smart clothing.”
 The threads are made with hyper-thin conductive metal alloys, which can be woven into natural and synthetic fibres and integrated with embedded sensors.
 They’re even machine washable!
 Fashion and function at its finest.